 With a Romeo and Juliet vibe, competing circuses, and a contemporary setting laced with quiet magic, this is one of the most gorgeous books I’ve ever read.
 The writing was breath-taking at times, carrying rich description and characters to fall in and out of love with.
 An achingly beautiful story of forbidden love, the dangers of falling, and the beauty of breaking the surface.

 The school play is coming up and George wants to play Charlotte in Charlotte’s Web.
 George’s teacher says she can’t play Charlotte because she is a boy, but George knows she’s a girl.
-There’s a real mixture of attitude toward George from the characters in the book, but what I loved most is that George knows who she is.
-I loved her best friend, Kelly, too.
-She’s fun and playful, but she accepts George and helps her be who she’s meant to be.
-Their friendship is true.
+I loved that George and Kelly’s friendship.
 The writing was so clear, allowing an instant connection to George’s emotions.
 The information weaved seamlessly into the story was great to see.
-There’s a lot of heart in this book.
-Its pages encourage love and understanding, and the message couldn’t be clearer: be who you are!
+There’s a lot of heart in this book and its pages encourage love and understanding.
+Really lovely.

 IT’S A WONDERFUL DEATH